29-Year-Old Cornerback – Free Agent

 Terrell Thomas Contract Information:

-Signed by the Seahawks in July of 2014.
+Released by the Seahawks in August of 2014.

 To instantly reveal our fantasy analysis of every player – including Terrell Thomas – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Terrell Thomas: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 Thomas is looking to make it back from the third ACL tear on the same knee.
 If he succeeds he'll have a role on passing downs.